 Fringe

-Fringe showcases his artistic prowess through captivating paintings on canvas and intricately crafted figurative sculptures in bronze, ceramic and stone.
-His journey as an artist is a fusion of prolific creativity and well-timed solo exhibitions that have propelled his distinctive series to the forefront of the art world.
+Fringe showcases his artistic prowess through captivating oil paintings on canvas and intricately crafted figurative sculptures in bronze, ceramic, and stone.
+His journey as an artist is a fusion of prolific creativity and strategically timed solo exhibitions that have propelled his distinctive series to the forefront of contemporary discourse.

-The world has witnessed the resounding success of major solo exhibitions by Fringe, all of which saw a complete sell-out.
-Born in the late 70s, Fringe made a transition from a background in the corporate sector to the illustrious realm of fine art.
-This shift allowed him to seamlessly blend branding symbols with thought-provoking imagery, resulting in multimedia creations and sculptures that deeply resonate with a diverse audience.
+The art world has witnessed the resounding success of major solo exhibitions by Fringe, each culminating in a complete sell-out — a fact that both delights him and mildly irritates his instinct to distrust applause.
+Born in the late 70s, Fringe transitioned from a corporate background into the illustrious and occasionally bewildering realm of fine art.
+This shift enabled him to merge branding iconography with emotionally charged, thought-provoking imagery, resulting in multimedia works and sculptures that resonate deeply with a diverse and global audience.

-What defines Fringe's trajectory is his unceasing evolution.
-Each of his exhibitions stands as a testament to his growth as an artist, with every showcase offering a unique and unprecedented experience.
-His artistic discipline spans a wide range, encompassing the application of oils on canvas, the harmonious fusion of mixed media, and the creation of striking sculptures.
+What defines Fringe’s trajectory is his unceasing evolution.
+Each exhibition stands as a marker of growth, with every showcase offering a distinct and immersive experience.
+His discipline spans oils on canvas, complex mixed media applications, and striking sculptural forms that oscillate between the playful and the profound.

 Fringe’s solo exhibitions have included the following: